 Attachment A Financial Activity Statement for the period ended 31 March 2009.

-It is recommended that Council NOTES the Financial Activity Statement for the period ended 31 March 2009 forming Attachment A to this Report.
+That Council NOTES the Financial Activity Statement for the period ended 31 March 2009 forming Attachment A to Report CJ107-05/09.

 To access this attachment on electronic document, click here: Attach7brf120509.pdf